scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 For robustness, a number of tools were used to improve robustness and reproducibility in this package.
 These include:

-- github : for version control hosting [GitHub2015]_
+- GitHub : for version control hosting [GitHub2015]_
-- matplotlib : for plotting [Hunter2007]_
+- Matplotlib : for plotting [Hunter2007]_
-- nose : for unit testing [Pellerin2015]_
+- Nose : for unit testing [Pellerin2015]_
-- numpy : for holding and manipulating arrays of floats [Walt2011]_
+- NumPy : for holding and manipulating arrays of floats [vanderWalt2011]_
-- pint : for dimensional analysis and unit conversions [Grecco2014]_
+- Pint : for dimensional analysis and unit conversions [Grecco2014]_
-- scipy : for ode solvers [Oliphant2007]_ [Milman2011]_
+- SciPy : for ode solvers [Oliphant2007]_ [Milman2011]_
-- sphinx : for automated documentation [Sphinx2015]_
+- Sphinx : for automated documentation [Brandl2009]_
-- travis-ci : for continuous integration [Travis2015]_
+- Travis-CI : for continuous integration [Travis2015]_

 Together, these tools create a functional framework for distribution and reuse.

 Unit Validation
 *****************

-Of particular note, the Pint package (pint.readthedocs.org/en/0.6/) is used keeping track of units, converting between them, and throwing errors when unit conversions are not sane.
+Of particular note, the Pint package[Grecco2014]_ is used for keeping track of units, converting between them, and throwing errors when unit conversions are not sane.
 For example, in the code below, the user is able to initialize the material object with :math:`k_{th}` and :math:`c_p` in any valid unit for those quantities.
 Upon initialization of those member variables, the input values are converted to SI using Pint.

 .. code-block:: python